×

 • Hallucinations

-Complications due to Meningitis
+Complications Due to Meningitis

 Serious consequences can arise from meningitis.
 The likelihood of seizures and long-term neurological impairment increases with the length of time your kid has the disease without receiving therapy.
-Some other complications arising out of menigitis are as follows:
+Some other complications arising out of meningitis are as follows:

 • Memory Issues.